An interview with Dr. Iñigo San-Millán

 UAE Team Emirates Director of Performance shares indoor cycling insights

 Dr. Iñigo San-Millán is faculty at the University of Colorado School of Medicine and the University of Colorado, in Colorado Springs, and he is currently the Director of Performance for Team UAE Emirates.
 Dr. San-Millán is one of the expert trainers who has been working with Tadej Pogačar over his meteoric rise to the top of professional cycling.
-Dr. San-Millán also works with the other riders on UAE Team Emirates.
+Dr. San-Millán also collaborates with the other riders on UAE Team Emirates.

 Once you complete all three training sessions, you’ll be eligible to win a complete MyWhoosh cycling kit!